-- (a) At the start of each school day, the school shall determine which students enrolled in the school are absent from school and whether each absence is excused.
-It is the responsibility of each school to attempt to contact the parents or guardians, by phone, within two hours after it has been determined that their children are absent from school without any notification to the school by the parents or guardians. - (b) If there has been no success contacting the parents or guardians by phone, it is the additional responsibility of each school to attempt to contact the parents or guardians by another means before the end of the second day after receiving a report of an unexcused absence. - (c) The principal or designee shall mail a habitual-truancy letter to the parent or guardian of a student who is a habitual truant when the child has accumulated five (5) unexcused absences within the school semester.
-The parent/guardian can also be simultaneously notified by an electronic communication.
-The letter shall: - 1. be sent by registered or certified mail or first class mail - 2. include a statement of the parent's or guardian's responsibility under Wis.
-Stat., §118.15(1)(a), to cause the child to attend school regularly;
+- (a) All student absences shall be reported daily to the school attendance officer.
+At the start of each school day, the school shall determine which students enrolled in the school are absent from school and whether each absence is excused.
+It is the responsibility of each school to attempt to contact the parents or guardians, by phone, within two hours after it has been determined that their children are absent from school without any notification to the school by the parents or guardians.
+In the event that the student's absence is not an excused absence, the student's parent or guardian shall be notified as required by state statutes [Wis.
+Stat., §118.16(2)(c)].
+Further, the school shall seek police cooperation in the apprehension and detention of truant students until their parents call for them [Wis.
+Stat., §938.19(1m)]. - (b) If there has been no success contacting the parents or guardians by phone, it is the additional responsibility of each school to attempt to contact the parents or guardians by another means before the end of the second day after receiving a report of an unexcused absence. - (b) The Board wishes that every effort be made to use available alternatives for students experiencing attendance problems.
+The Administration shall implement a process for student evaluation and services as described in the district's truancy plan (see Administrative Procedure 8.14).
+If, after all existing services have been exhausted, the truancy continues, the school may take the necessary steps to institute proceedings, as detailed in the state statutes and municipal codes, against the parent or guardian who fails to cause the student to attend school regularly and against the student who continues to be truant [Wis.
+Stat., §118.163].

-10.27.2015 Page 1 of 3
+3.9.2023 Page 1 of 4